So

 in the front wheel bearings turned into a big job, like they all seem

 to do.
-First task was to build a stand for the front end, and
+First task was to build a

 fortunately I had some salvaged 4x4s and plywood on hand.